nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 6 Version update

+When you update the Security Server Sidecar, you can:

+* Create a backup
-We can update the Security Server Sidecar by creating a backup, running the image with the new version, and restoring the backup or reusing the volume with the xroad config as explained in [Back up and Restore](#5-Back-up-and-Restore) section.
+* run the image with the new version
+* restore the backup or reuse the volume with the X-Road config as explained in [Back up and Restore](#5-Back-up-and-Restore) section.

-Alternatively, we can manually update the X-Road Sidecar packages while the Docker container is running.
-To do this we should:
+Alternatively, you can manually update the X-Road Sidecar packages while the Docker container is running.
+To do this, you must:

-* Open a bash terminal inside the container:
+1. Open a bash terminal inside the container:

 ```bash
 docker exec -it <container-name> bash
 ```

-* Stop the Security Server services:
+2. Stop the Security Server services:

 ```bash
 supervisorctl stop all
 ```

-* Add the new version repository key:
+3. Add the new version repository key:

 ```bash
 echo "deb https://artifactory.niis.org/xroad-release-deb bionic-current main" >/etc/apt/sources.list.d/xroad.list && apt-key add '/tmp/repokey.gpg'
 ```

-* Update and upgrade the packages:
+4. Update and upgrade the packages:

 ```bash
 apt-get update && apt-get upgrade
 ```

-* Start the Security Server services:
+5. Start the Security Server services:

 ```bash
 supervisorctl start all
 ```

 Note: It is possible that a major version update will require extra changes.
-Before updating the Security Server Sidecar, please check the specific version release notes for the version update.
+Remember to always check the specific documentation for the version update and follow the provided instructions.

 ## 7 Monitoring